A Digital Platform in India That Connects Students with Tutors

 Anand (Questrom’13) is CEO and cofounder of GuruQ, a digital platform based in New Delhi that connects students with tutors.

 Her American education gave her the idea.
 Born in India, Anand attended BU for her undergrad degree.
 Here in the United States, she says, schools are more practical and hands-on.
 In India, the education system is more theory-based; class sizes are also much larger.
-As a result, she says, almost every Indian student has a tutor.
+As a result, she says, many Indian students have tutors.
 The problem is finding one.
 Anand describes the process as unorganized and largely word-of-mouth.
 In 2016, she launched GuruQ to help parents and students find qualified, vetted tutors.

 Since then, the company has grown to more than 37,000 registered students and 20,000 certified tutors; she believes its growth has a good deal to do with the coronavirus pandemic.